zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_vsphere/resource_bridge/powershell/_index.md

    ![Screenshot showing script output](./17.png)

-- From the Azure Portal, in the resource group you should see three new resources, including a VMware vCenter:
+- From the Azure portal, in the resource group, you should see three new resources, including the VMware vCenter.

   ![Resources in Portal](./18.png)